If you ask me (and I am pretending that you did), third grade is the BEST grade to teach!

 As a third grade teacher, you will be spending lots of time teaching multiplication.
 PLEASE spend tons of time teaching strategies before you ask students to memorize facts!
 Familiarize yourself with different ways to model or represent multiplication facts.
 I find that it helps to give third graders several tools and then allow them to use the strategy that works best for them.
 This post shares 8 fun ways to teach multiplication.

-I’ve even got a FREE lesson for teaching multiplication.
+I’ve even got a FREE resource for teaching multiplication.

-This complete, done-for-you lesson comes straight from our third grade math curriculum.
-It is easy to implement, effective and engaging.
-You and your students will love it!
+These complete, done-for-you activities come straight from our third grade math curriculum.
+They are easy to implement, effective, and engaging.
+You and your students will love these activities!

-- 1 PowerPoint lesson for whole group instruction
+- 5 ready-to-use PowerPoint lessons for whole group instruction

-- 1 practice sheet, homework sheet, and exit ticket
+- 5 practice sheets, homework sheets, and exit tickets

 Favorite Third Grade Resources